Get insider access

 Our Tests

-Our black uniformity test is fairly straightforward, and it consists of two different parts: the photo and the standard deviation.
-We display the test pattern on the right and set the TV's brightness to 100 nits.
-We do this so that our camera can capture the right amount of light and not have an over-brightened image.
+Our black uniformity test is straightforward.
+We display a test pattern on the screen in a dark room using our calibrated settings at a brightness of 100 nits.
+We make sure the brightness is this low so that the camera can capture the right amount of light and isn't overexposed.
 We set the camera's F-stop to 4.0, with a shutter speed of 2 seconds and the ISO at 200.
-These camera settings were chosen as they were found to be the most representative of what you see if using the monitor in a pitch-black room.
+If the monitor has a local dimming feature, we take a picture with it off and with it on.

 What it is: The standard deviation of the screen's image, when displaying black.